 About UC Davis Medical Center

 UC Davis Medical Center serves a 65,000-square-mile area that includes 33 counties and 6 million residents across Northern and Central California.
-The 619-bed acute-care teaching hospital maintains an annual budget of roughly $1.6 billion.
+The 627-bed acute-care teaching hospital maintains an annual budget of roughly $1.7 billion.

-A message from the CEO: Advancing quality and safety
+A message from the CEO: Advancing in quality, safety and equity

 Dear Patients, Visitors, Friends and Colleagues,